-There are 2 instances of shoreline reinforcement and 1 area of reclaimed land in the direct vicinity of this shellfish area as well as 2 additional instances of shoreline reinforcement and 1 embankment within 5 kilometres.
-There is also 1 area where maintenance dredging of shipping channels occurs within 5 kilometres of the shellfish area.
+There is only 1 instance of shoreline reinforcement in the vicinity of this shellfish.
 Monitoring in the area does not highlight any water quality issues which are likely to result from these modifications, the WFD morphology status of the water bodies in the area is 'high' and the WFD assessment has deemed the area to be 'not at risk' from morphological pressures.
 Therefore, these modifications are unlikely to be affecting shellfish water quality in this shellfish area.